Bardavon-Health/actions-aws-ssm-params-to-env/README.md

 # actions-aws-ssm-params-to-env
-This is a github action to Convert SSM parameters to environment variables.
-It will handle simple JSON structures, or string literal values.
+This is a github action to convert SSM parameters to environment variables.
+It will handle simple JSON structures, or literal values.
+If you utilize the AWS action for setting your credentials or assume a role, you will not need to explicitly include the AWS environment variables in this action's step.

 ## Usage: